numToStr/Comment.nvim/README.md

     ---@type boolean
     padding = true,

+    ---Whether the cursor should stay at its position
+    ---This only affects NORMAL mode mappings
+    ---@type boolean
+    sticky = true,

     ---Lines to be ignored while comment/uncomment.
     ---Could be a regex string or a function that returns a regex string.
     ---Example: Use '^$' to ignore empty lines